saptarshibasu/java-algorithms/README.md

 This enables efficiently identifying the bucket from the hashcode

-e.g. hashcode & (Capacity - 1) enstead of modulo or division operation
+e.g. hashcode & (Capacity - 1) instead of modulo or division operation

 ### Sorted Data helps in Branch Prediction